Open Data Hub logo

 Procedure

-• To access the Jupyter administration interface from Open Data Hub, perform the following actions:
+• To access the administration interface for basic workbenches from Open Data Hub, perform the following actions:

 1. In Open Data Hub, in the Applications section of the left menu, click Enabled.

-2. Locate the Jupyter tile and click Launch application.
+2. Locate the Start basic workbench tile and click Launch application.

-3. On the page that opens when you launch Jupyter, click the Administration tab.
+3. On the page that opens when you launch a basic workbench, click the Administration tab.

 The Administration page opens.

-• To access the Jupyter administration interface from JupyterLab, perform the following actions:
+• To access the administration interface for basic workbenches from JupyterLab, perform the following actions:

 1. Click FileHub Control Panel.